bricebai/bricebai.github.io/nova-synthesis-creaturum.md

 – [Wikipedia](https://en.wikipedia.org/wiki/Visual_novel)

-**The problem** &nbsp;&nbsp;&nbsp;As a personal fan of visual novels, I struggled with finding more that were available in English.
+**The problem**    As a personal fan of visual novels, I struggled with finding more that were available in English.
 There was definitely a growing demand—I saw more and more Japanese titles fan-translated into English in my personal search, but I still felt unsatisfied with the present titles available, especially for adolescent players.
 I decided to take matters into my own hands and make one of my own.

 ## The Team